jasonjb82/jasonjb82.github.io/about.md

 exist in it.
 I strive to help to help individuals, organizations and communities by analysing data and producing visualizations that would help them gain better insights and make better decisions.</p>

-<p>I grew up in Ipoh, a small former tin mining town in nothern Peninsular Malaysia.
+<p>I grew up in Ipoh, a former tin mining town in nothern Peninsular Malaysia.
 It is of those towns
 with a small-city feel with big city values.
 Surrounded with majestic limestone hills clad with sparse vegetation overlooking huge plains with patches of calm but deep mining pools and lakes, I had always loved the outdoors and nature.</p>